Alternative Images also known as Any-Image

 TrinityX supports what we call the Any-Image approach.
 Besides the out-of-the-box provided playbooks, which technically already utilize the Any-Image functionality, it allows building alternative images to a higher degree, to e.g. have a Rocky-8 image, while the headnode runs a different distribution, for example Alma-9.

-Any-Image support two approaches.
-A 'base' approach where a pre-packaged base image is used to build further on top of, and a 'docker' approach where docker images found on the docker hub repository are used to provide a base.
-The official docker images are tested but the stack is prepared to handle custom docker images as well.
+Any-Image supports two approaches.
+A 'base' approach where a pre-packaged base image is used to build further on top of, and a 'docker' approach where Docker images found on the Docker hub repository are used to provide a base.
+The official Docker images are tested but the stack is prepared to handle custom Docker images as well.

 Below are examples to show how to utilize the Any-Image functionality.
-We work from the TrinityX local/cloned repo, in particularly the site directory where the other playbooks are presented.
+We work from the TrinityX local/cloned repo, Specifically the site directory where the other playbooks are presented.

 Base image approach for Rocky-8